Mortgage Contracts and Underwater Default: Perpetual Contracts: Solution

 where $h_1$ and $h_2$ are the optimal prepayment thresholds.\footnote{$C_1,\wt{C}_1,\wt{C}_2,h_2$ for $m^A \leq \delta$ need not coincide with $C_1,\wt{C}_1,\wt{C}_2,h_2$ for $m^A >\delta$.} \end{prop}

-Let us give some intuition for why there is a ``lower'' prepayment region when $m^A>\delta$, which at first may be surprising, but actually has a clear explanation.
-Indeed, when $h<B_0$, if the borrower prepays and sells the house he receives $h-\min\bra{B_0,h} = 0$.
+Let us give some intuition for why there is a ``lower'' prepayment region when $m^A>\delta$.
+When $h<B_0$, if the borrower prepays and sells the house he receives $h-\min\bra{B_0,h} = 0$.
 Conversely, by continuing, on the net, he instantaneously pays $h(m^A-\delta) dt$ where we take into account the utility flow $\delta h\,dt$.
 Thus, he has an incentive to prepay.
 Of course, by prepaying the borrower is giving up the opportunity to prepay in the future, but when the current home price $h$ is very low, the future prepayment is of lesser value.
 This is why prepayment occurs only when house price falls below some critical threshold $h_1<B_0$.
-To determine uniquely the four unknowns $(h_2,C_1,\tilde{C_1},\tilde{C_2})$, we impose both continuous and smooth pasting conditions at $B_0$ and $h_2$.
+To obtain the six unknowns $(h_1,h_2,C_1,C_2,\tilde{C_1},\tilde{C_2})$, in this case we impose both continuous and smooth pasting conditions at $h_1$, $B_0$ and $h_2$, i.e., providing six equations.

 When $m^A\leq \delta$, the instantaneous net payment flow $ h(m^A-\delta) dt$ is non-positive so there is no prepayment region below $B_0$.
 More formally, prepaying yields $\min\bra{h,B_0} = h$ which is sub-optimal, as continuing forever yields the lower value